adonisk/solutions/index.md

 Ezetap's payment solution has several benefits to e-commerce companies:

-- *Ability to offer card payment on delivery*
+- *Ability to offer card payment and EMI services on delivery*
-- *Ability to offer EMI service on delivery*
+- *Geo tagging capability to determine exact location of delivery*
 - *Ability to monitor payment collections in real-time*

 ![ecomm-overview.png]({{site.baseurl}}/images/ecomm-overview.png)